TheDaleks/ContentDK/Markdowns/2014-12-26-how-to-attack-the-dollar-with-circle.md

 <div class="my-4 text-center">![Circle Attack](b://a9052cbd6110be14b15e175cf934d74a30c6037444fca5ee22a5be1be73d6773)</div>

-# How To Attack The Dollar With Circle.
+# How To Attack The Dollar With Circle

 _Daniel Krawisz_